swastikkmaurya/practical16/README.md

 df.describe(): Generates basic descriptive statistics (like mean, count, and standard deviation) for the numerical columns in the dataset.

 print(df): Outputs the contents of the DataFrame to the console for inspection.

+Environment Setup: Download necessary NLTK datasets (punkt, stopwords, wordnet, averaged_perceptron_tagger).

+Tokenization:

+1.Split the string into a list of words using word_tokenize.

+2.Split the paragraph into individual sentences using sent_tokenize.

+3.Cleaning: Filter out tokens that exist in the NLTK English stopword list to reduce noise.

+4.Morphological Reduction:

+5.Apply the Porter Stemmer to reduce words to their stems.

+Apply the WordNet Lemmatizer to find accurate dictionary roots.

+Syntactic Analysis: Use pos_tag to label each word with its Part-of-Speech tag (e.g., NNP for Proper Noun, VBZ for Verb).

+6.Frequency Analysis: Utilize FreqDist to calculate and display the occurrences of each word to identify the most dominant terms in the text.

 Conclusion: